 The only interaction between the two figures is indicated by Eleanor’s right hand laying on the boy’s shoulder and his left hand softly touching his mother’s gown.
 Although much less warm and intimate than what had been seen in the High Renaissance, mother and son in a triangular composition evoke the idea of Madonna and Child.

 By doing so, the portrait attests to the sanctity of the regent and her role.
-The painting is flaunting and assuring her fertility and the future of the Medici dynasty.
+The painting flaunts and assures her fertility and the future of the Medici dynasty.
 The shade of the background is even lighter around the Duchess, especially her head, giving the impression of a “halo.”

-The background is predominantly blue, a deep dark sky.
-The dark blue comes from the precious (and very expensive) lapis-lazuli.
+The background is predominantly blue, like the deep dark sky.
+The dark blue comes from the precious (and very expensive) lapis lazuli.
 This pigment was associated with exclusiveness and divinity.
 Since it was highly pricey, its use indicated the wealth of being able to afford it.
 The more saturated and pigmented it was, the more it cost.
-The background of this portrait required great quantities of lapis-lazuli: Bronzino said he could not do with less of it.
+The background of this portrait required great quantities of lapis lazuli: Bronzino said he could not do with less of it.